-You rise from the seat when the brake pedal is released

-- You rise from the seat when the power take off (PTO) is "ON" or gear selector is not in "N" neutral. - You move the hydro control pedal out of the neutral position when the parking brake is engaged.
+- You rise from the seat when the brake pedal is released - You rise from the seat when the power take off (PTO) is "ON". - You move the hydro control pedal out of the neutral position when the parking brake is engaged.